 Lyor functions as a key advisor to airports and plays an essential senior management role within DY Consultants.
-He serves as Aviation Planning Director where he is responsible for developing, leading and overseeing aviation planning projects at public and private airports, both domestic and international.
+He serves as Vice President, Aviation Services where he is responsible for developing, leading and overseeing aviation planning projects at public and private airports, both domestic and international.
 Lyor brings many years of executive and consulting experience to projects—applying his problem solving and analytical skills to evaluating and implementing sound aviation solutions for his clients.

 Internally for DY he establishes a sustainable vision for the company and helps to implement our long-term goals.
 Lyor also develops management policies and protocols; identifies strategic markets and target opportunities; forms proposal teams and develops winning strategies; and seeks to promote and position DY Consultants within various aviation communities.